 This inability to understand randomness in our daily lives has prompted many authors to explore this rather delightfully mysterious world of chance events.

-Leonard Mlodinow is a star physicist (Caltech, Max Plank Institute for Physics and Astrophysics), a bestselling author and a deft enabler of otherwise puzzling things.
+Leonard Mlodinow is a star physicist (Caltech, Max Plank Institute for Physics and Astrophysics).
+He is also a bestselling author and a deft enabler of otherwise puzzling things.
 Annoyed by the inadequacy of randomness to penetrate the popular psyche, L. Mlodinow sets out on a quest to redress this knowledge gap.

-‘The Drunkard’s Walk’ is a fitting manifestation of his wide-ranging expertise as Mlodinow runs the whole gamut from the origins of probability to the point where the probability segues into statistics.
+‘The Drunkard’s Walk’ is a fitting manifestation of Mlodinow’s wide-ranging expertise.
+He runs the whole gamut from the origins of probability to the point where the probability segues into statistics.
 He declares in the prologue, “The goal of this book is to illustrate the role of chance in the world around us and to show how we may recognize it at work in human affairs.”

 We spend a good part of our lives tethered to a strict template of how this world operates.
 We find contentment in our societal beliefs and erroneous assumptions, however debilitating they may be, thus never allowing the truth that randomness is omnipresent to occur to us.

 The rise of Bill Gates is a case in point here.
-If Digital Research, Inc. had not rebuffed IBM’s nondisclosure agreement for sourcing the former’s operating system, fate might never have brought IBM to Bill Gates’ doorsteps.
+If Digital Research, Inc. had not rebuffed IBM’s nondisclosure agreement, fate might never have brought IBM to Bill Gates’ doorsteps.
 Who knows where Gates’ career graph would have gone if IBM had persisted with DRI.
 The fact is that randomness had rigged the game in Gates’ favor.
 Subsequently, Gates inked the deal with IBM and my desire to avoid clichés notwithstanding, the rest is history.

 Reading ‘The Drunkard’s Walk’ is akin to visiting the Magic Kingdom with Mlodinow; he cranks up one ride after another as the reader wishes for the hoopla to never end.
 He judiciously employs his storytelling craft to unravel the progressive influence of probability over the centuries.
 His anecdotal treatment of the erstwhile mathematical luminaries’ efforts is both enlightening and invigorating.